1990 Boston Red Sox season: Highlights

 The Red Sox set a major league record, which still stands, for the most times grounding into a double play during a season, 174.

 On June 6, the Red Sox got a measure of retribution for Bucky Dent's home run in the 1978 American League East tie-breaker game.
 While in Boston for a four-game series, the New York Yankees fired Dent as their manager.
 The Red Sox had just defeated the Yankees in the first two games of the series, giving the Yankees an 18–31 record, 8 1/2 games behind the first-place Red Sox.
 The firing made Fenway Park arguably the scene of Dent's best moment as a player and worst moment as manager.
-Dan Shaughnessy of The Boston Globe criticized Yankees owner George Steinbrenner for firing Dent—his 18th managerial change in as many years—in Boston, and rhetorically asked if he couldn't have waited to fire Dent elsewhere.
+Although the Red Sox got retribution for Dent's home run, they, along with the Yankees, were shaken to the core by the firing and called it an outrage and blasted Yankees owner George Steinbrenner for firing Dent—his 18th managerial change in as many years—in Boston.
+Dan Shaughnessy of The Boston Globe criticized Steinbrenner and rhetorically asked if he couldn't have waited to fire Dent elsewhere.
 Shaughnessy noted, "if Dent had been fired in Seattle or Milwaukee, this would have been just another event in an endless line of George's jettisons.
 But it happened in Boston and the nightly news had its hook."
 Author Bill Pennington called the firing of Dent "merciless."
 However, Yankees television analyst Tony Kubek blasted at Steinbrenner for the firing in a harsh, angry way.
 At the beginning of the broadcast of the game on MSG Network, he said to Yankees television play-by-play announcer Dewayne Staats, "George Steinbrenner...mishandled this.
 You don't take a Bucky Dent (at) the site of one of the greatest home runs in Yankee history and fire him and make it a media circus for the Boston Red Sox."
 He then stared defiantly on camera and said to Steinbrenner, "You don't do it by telephone, either, George.
 You do it face to face, eyeball to eyeball...If you really are a winner, you should not have handled this like a loser."
 He then said, angrily, "George, you're a bully and a coward."
 He then said that "What all this does, it just wrecks George Steinbrenner's credibility with his players, with the front office and in baseball more than it already is-if that's possible.
 It was just mishandled."
-The firing of Dent shook New York to its core and the Yankees flagship radio station then, WABC, which also criticized the firing, ran editorials demanding that Steinbrenner sell the team.